 Living abroad in Jakarta was no doubt a challenging, eye-opening and life-changing experience.

 In 2015 we left Jakarta and spent six months living in Phnom Penh, Cambodia.
-And in February of this year we moved, yet again, to Beijing, China.
+And in February of 2016 we moved, yet again, to Beijing, China.
+Nearly two years later, we’re still here.
 Aaron still works as a university professor and I still work as a freelance writer.

 What you’ll find on this blog:

 This blog is where I document all of my travels.
-In the past I’ve mainly written about Southeast Asia, since I spent nearly three years living and traveling there.
-But now that I’m based in Beijing I’m thrilled to do some serious traveling in East Asia.
+I mainly write about Southeast Asia, since I spent nearly three years living and traveling there and still spend about half the year based out of there.
+But now that I’m also based in Beijing I do also write about East Asia.
 I also tend to ramble about life as a (semi)newbie expat.
 I’m a vegetarian who really loves food, so food plays a major role in this here blog.

 I genuinely enjoy giving advice on travel and expat life.
 So you can expect all sorts of tips for what it’s like to live and travel in Southeast and East Asia.